kometenstaub/customizable-page-header-buttons/README.md

 ## Credits

 Shoutout to [@phibr0](https://github.com/phibr0) for his awesome work on the [Customizable Sidebar Plugin](https://github.com/phibr0/obsidian-customizable-sidebar).
 The code that powers this plugins' settings (adding/removing commands/changing icons) is powered by an adapted version of his code.

+Thanks to @pjeby the buttons auto-refresh on setting change and at startup.
+It will also tell Pane Relief when buttons changed so that title tooltips for the back/forward history count can, if needed, be updated.